Sunday, August 28, 2011

 Inside, we feel the absence of the connection to the power

-The power that connects us to the television, the Internet, the phone, the refridgerator
+The power that connects us to the television, the Internet, the phone, the refrigerator

-The power is gone, and yet we find things to do
+The power that we depend on is still gone, and yet we find things to do

 We weed the garden, we read books, we talk to each other